 tennis Shoe

-• It has breathable open-engineered mesh uppers and seamless synthetic overlays with a textile lining to prevent abrasions.
+- It features breathable, open-engineered mesh uppers and seamless synthetic overlays, complemented by a textile lining to prevent abrasions.

-• The rubber outsole is very durable and has additional grips for traction.
+- The rubber outsole is extremely durable and features additional grips for enhanced traction.

 4